microshare/microshare.github.io/docs/2/technical/quick-start/share-secured-data-with-gpg.md

 {% include image.html url="/assets/img/gpg_encrypton/gpg_encryption_18.png" height="500" width="500" %}

 6) The encrypted version of the file is now available in the selected location.
 This encrypted file can now be sent with an email as a secure attachment.
-(IMPORTANT: See additional notes below for details on proper file types)
+(IMPORTANT: See additional notes below for details on proper file type selection)

 {% include image.html url="/assets/img/gpg_encrypton/gpg_encryption_19.png" height="500" width="500" %}